 Terre Haute is the perfect setting for a top-notch STEM college.
 It has plenty of activities and venues for to enjoy, while being small enough to make getting around town easy.

 You can visit the art museum, the children's museum or any of the nearby parks, including Deming Park, Dobbs Park, or Hawthorn Park.
 Walk, run, or ride your bike on the National Road Heritage Trail, which runs alongside the campus and connects us with downtown Terre Haute and Indiana State University.
+Test your off-road riding skills at the award-winning Griffin Bike Park.
 Shop at Honey Creek Mall or any of the many local specialty shops and boutiques.
-Terre Haute has two movie multi-plexes, laser tag, bowling, roller rinks, Community Theatre, Terre Haute Symphony, a thriving farmers market, great festivals, and other entertainment.
+Terre Haute has movie theaters, laser tag, bowling, roller rinks, Community Theatre, Terre Haute Symphony Orchestra, a thriving farmers market, great festivals, and other entertainment.
 You can find an events calendar, restaurants, activities, shopping, and more on the Terre Haute Convention & Visitors Bureau website.

 Need a caffeine fix or a different place to study?
 Java Haute and Starbucks coffee shops are just down the road, and they love Rose-Hulman students, faculty and staff.

 Founded more than 150 years ago on the banks of the Wabash River, Terre Haute has a rich and colorful history, of which Rose-Hulman has been a large part.
 Much of the city’s past was influenced by the Hulman family—the eventual owners of the Indianapolis Motor Speedway--who donated the first 123 acres of land at the college's current location in 1917.
 Further contributions from the Hulman family would lead Rose Polytechnic Institute to change its name to Rose-Hulman in 1971.